 Our Compensation Committee reviews and approves or recommends policies relating to compensation and benefits of our officers and employees.
 The Compensation Committee reviews and approves or recommends corporate goals and objectives relevant to compensation of our President and Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives and approves or recommends to our Board of Directors the compensation of these officers based on such evaluations.
 The Compensation Committee also approves or recommends to our Board of Directors the grant of stock options and other awards under our stock plans.
 The Compensation Committee will review and evaluate, at least annually, the performance of the Compensation Committee and its members, including compliance by the Compensation Committee with its charter.
-The current members of our Compensation Committee are Mary T. Szela, V. Bryan Lawlis, Ph.D. and Samuel Nussbaum, M.D.
-Ms. Szela serves as the Chair of the Compensation Committee.
-After the 2021 Annual Meeting, and subject to election by our stockholders in the case of Dr. Lawlis, we expect that our Compensation Committee will continue to be composed of Ms. Szela, as Chair, and Drs.
-Lawlis and Nussbaum.
+The current members of our Compensation Committee are Kimberly J. Tzoumakas and Lee Newcomer.
+Kimberly J. Tzoumakas serves as the Chair of the Compensation Committee.
+After the 2022 Annual Meeting we expect that our Compensation Committee will continue to be composed of Kimberly J. Tzoumakas, as Chair, and Lee Newcomer.

-Each of the current members of our Compensation Committee, as well as the expected members of our Compensation Committee after the 2021 Annual Meeting, is or will be an independent under the applicable rules and regulations of Nasdaq, and is or will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Each of the current members of our Compensation Committee, as well as the expected members of our Compensation Committee after the 2022 Annual Meeting, is or will be "independent" under the applicable rules and regulations of Nasdaq, and is or will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the Compensation Committee charter is available to security holders on the Company's website at http://investors.coherus.com.

 Our Compensation Committee has retained Radford, Inc., or Radford, a nationally recognized compensation consulting firm, to serve as its independent compensation consultant and to conduct market research and analysis on our various executive positions, to assist the Compensation Committee in developing appropriate incentive plans for our executives on an annual basis, to provide the Compensation Committee with advice and ongoing recommendations regarding material executive compensation decisions, and to review compensation proposals of management.
 Radford reports directly to the Compensation Committee and does not provide any non-compensation-related services to us.
-In compliance with the disclosure requirements of the SEC regarding the independence of compensation consultants,

-Radford addressed each of the six independence factors established by the SEC and Nasdaq with our Compensation Committee.
+In compliance with the disclosure requirements of the SEC regarding the independence of compensation consultants, Radford addressed each of the six independence factors established by the SEC and Nasdaq with our Compensation Committee.
 Its responses affirmed the independence of Radford on executive compensation matters.
 Based on this assessment, our Compensation Committee determined that the engagement of Radford does not raise any conflicts of interest or similar concerns.
 In addition, our Compensation Committee evaluated the independence of its other outside advisors to the Compensation Committee, including outside legal counsel, considering the same independence factors and concluded their work for our Compensation Committee does not raise any conflicts of interest.